Eulanda/EulandaConnect/source/tests/Readme.md

 ## Pester.ini

-A pester ini-file is needed für special tests against sql and ftp.
-It is stored in the pester root folder of the project `(project)\source\tests`.
-Tokens and all security settings are under the home folder of the windows system.
-The user should be a special pester test user.
+For specific tests against SQL and FTP servers, a Pester ini-file is required.
+It is located in the Pester root folder of the project `(project)\source\tests`.
+Security tokens and settings are stored under the Windows system home folder.
+The user should be a designated Pester test user.

 ```
 [SFTP]